khalidh1b/dashdeals/README.md

 - Add products to the cart and proceed to checkout.
 - Register or login to manage your account and view order history.

+## Backend Repository

+The backend server code for this project can be found at: [https://github.com/Khalid09dev/E-Commerce-Server]

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.